X-C3LL/x-c3ll.github.io/_posts/2018-12-09-find-bypass-disable_functions.md

 ```

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 In order to extract the parameters, a shabby (and effective) approach is to compile PHP with symbols and use a script in GDB to parse the information.
-Of course there are better ways than using GDB, but recently I had to script some helpers for debugging PHP in GDB that fit really well in this other task, so I an not ashamed for reusing them.
+Of course there are better ways than using GDB, but recently I had to script some helpers for debugging PHP in GDB that fit really well in this other task, so I am not ashamed for reusing them.
 Let's compile the last PHP version:

 ```bash
 cd /tmp